GLOBAL MARKETS-Yen jumps on possible Bank of Japan shift, stocks bounce | Headlines

 - Japan

-The Japanese yen surged on Thursday as monetary policymakers hinted the Bank of Japan (BOJ) may shift away from its ultra-low interest rate plan and a gauge of global stocks rose after three straight declines as investors assessed the latest round of U.S. labor market data.
-The yen surged 2.27% against the greenback, its biggest one-day jump since Jan.
-12, at 144.03 per dollar after Bank of Japan Governor Kazuo Ueda added to speculation that the central bank could move away from negative rates by saying policy management would "become even more challenging from the year-end and heading into next year" and indicated several options of what could be on the horizon.
+The Japanese yen jumped on Thursday as policymakers hinted the Bank of Japan (BOJ) may shift away from its ultra-low interest rate plan and a gauge of global stocks rose after three straight falls as investors assessed the latest round of U.S. labor market data.
+The yen surged 2.64% against the greenback, its biggest one-day jump since Dec.
+20, at 143.52 per dollar after Bank of Japan Governor Kazuo Ueda added to speculation that the central bank could move away from negative rates by saying policy management would "become even more challenging from the year-end and heading into next year" and indicated several options of what could be on the horizon.

-The dollar index fell 0.39% at 103.73 while the euro was up 0.16% to $1.0779.
-"They need to do it.
-What they're scared of is that what will the effect of higher rates be on their companies and banks ... so they're going to be very, very careful about that," said Thomas Martin, senior portfolio manager at GLOBALT Investments in Atlanta.
+The BOJ has been the sole central bank that yet to start tightening policy while other central banks like the U.S. Federal Reserve and European Central Bank (ECB) are seen as nearing or at the end of their rate hike cycles.
+"The comments last night sort of poured rocket fuel into bets on an eventual move back into positive rates territory for the Bank of Japan," said Karl Schamotta, chief market strategist at Corpay in Toronto.

 On Wall Street, U.S. stocks climbed, led by a 3% gain in communication services stocks as Google parent Alphabet rallied and the latest piece of data on the labor market showed an uptick in weekly jobless claims.
 After a run of data this week confirmed some softening in the labor market, the focus will turn to Friday's government payrolls report.

-Longer dates U.S. Treasury yields edged up, with the benchmark 10-year Treasury yield rebounding from three-month lows ahead of the U.S. jobs report.
-The yield on the 10-year last rose 3 basis points to 4.148%.
-The weakening of economic data and recent comments from Federal Reserve officials, including Chair Jerome Powell, have heightened expectations that the U.S. central bank has ended its interest rate hiking cycle and will begin to cut rates as soon as March.
+Longer dates U.S. Treasury yields were little changed after earlier bouncing slightly off three-month lows, ahead of the U.S. jobs report.
+The yield on the 10-year was last unchanged at 4.117%.
+The cooling of economic data and recent comments from Federal Reserve officials, including Chair Jerome Powell, have heightened expectations that the U.S. central bank has ended its interest rate hiking cycle and will begin to cut rates as soon as March.

 While the market widely sees the Federal Reserve holding rates steady at its next policy meeting on Dec.
 12-13, expectations for a U.S. rate cut of at least 25 basis points (bps) in March are about 63%, according to CME's FedWatch Tool, up from about 43% a week ago.
-Oil prices saw a modest rebound after a sharp drop in the prior session sent crude to a six-month low, although investors remained concerned about waning demand in the United States and China.
+Oil prices saw a slight move higher after a sharp drop in the prior session sent crude to a six-month low, although investors remained concerned about waning demand in the United States and China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)